 b.
 Referee fees for all ICSL league games

-c.
-Other costs may include additional tournaments, team gear, and other incidental expenses
+d.
+Other costs may include end of year soccer banquet, additional tournaments, team gear, and other incidental expenses

 Does CHYSC have any geographical boundaries which limit participation?

 No, CHYSC does not have any geographical boundaries.
 Children may participate on a team, regardless of address, provided that they are able to live up to the commitments and expectations of the team they are on.